 Mexico offers a dynamic business environment, but expats will need to familiarise themselves with the cultural nuances of the working world.

-Business in Mexico is largely built around personal relationships, and networking is thus central to successful interactions.
+Business in Mexico is largely built around personal relationships, and networking is central to successful interactions.
 It’s also important to learn Spanish.
-Although most executives within the large cities will likely be able to speak English, learning the local language will go a long way to integrating into the work environment.
+Although most executives within large cities will likely be able to speak English, learning the local language will go a long way to integrating into the work environment.

 Business hours in Mexico are long: 8am or 9am to 6pm, Monday to Friday.
-There is often a two-hour siesta, however, between 2pm and 4pm.
+There is often a two-hour siesta between 2pm and 4pm.
 Offices in the tourism industry are usually open on Saturdays as well.